The Embassy of United States of America in Georgia offers two Fulbright Programs:

-2) Fulbright Visiting Scholar Program (Deadline is Due)
+2) Fulbright Visiting Scholar Program (No longer Accepting Applications.)

-The U.S. Embassy in Tbilisi is pleased to announce the annual Fulbright competition for Georgian scholars for the 2014-2015 academic year.
+The U.S. Embassy in Tbilisi is pleased to announce the annual Fulbright Visiting Scholar Program competition for Georgian scholars for the 2014-2015 academic year.

 The Fulbright Visiting Scholar Program is a non-degree, post-doctoral award program for junior and senior researchers, university lecturers and experts from academic institutions in Georgia who wish to conduct post-doctoral research, lecture, or pursue combined lecturing and research in the United States.